This post is sponsored by GPSmyCity. As always, all opinions shared are my own.

 - Top 10 Things to Do In Toronto During Your Weekend Getaway

-- NEW Weekend Getaway Guide: Parkersburg, West Virginia
+- Weekend Getaway Guide: Parkersburg, West Virginia

 - Introducing My College Town: Mount Pleasant, Michigan

 - One Day in Ypsilanti: Where to Eat, Drink and Shop

 - Fort Lauderdale Weekend Getaway Guide For Foodies

 - 14 Festive Things To Do In Detroit For Holiday Cheer

 - 10 Culinary Experiences To Savor In Atlanta

 - 7 Romantic Ann Arbor Date Ideas For Foodie Couples

 Do you prefer to take tours or explore cities on your own while traveling?